Private police: Private police

 Private police (also called company police) are commissioned police officers that are hired by a non-governmental agency, such as a university, hospital, port, nuclear facility, railroad, etc. These police officers swear an oath to the state or country (or both) they are commissioned in but are paid for by the private organization that hired them.
 Depending on the jurisdiction, they may have full police power within their jurisdictions or limited police powers.
 Private police officers are held to the same regulations and standards as regular police officers.
 Sometimes (but not all times) these officers are commissioned as "special police," the special-term delineating their narrow jurisdiction.

-Police CPI Ltd is a private company, (not the police) wholly owned by the Mayor of London, that runs a monopoly over what crime prevention products the real police are allowed to promote.
-The annual mayors office report claims they are a not for profit BUT they have £4 million of tax payers money in their bank.
-To get their products approved, whether they work or not, suppliers have to pay this private company.

 Special police

 In some countries, like the United States, the term "special police" indicates a police force that has limited law enforcement powers.
 Special police may be employed by either a governmental agency or a non-governmental agency, and as such are not always private police.

 Some states give local officials the ability to appoint special police officers with specific duties, either to assist local law enforcement or to provide assistance during an emergency.
 These officers may or may not be commissioned police officers, but generally have the same privileges and immunities as police officers.
 For example, some municipalities appoint special police as security for the municipal buildings and airports, freeing up commissioned police officers for general police duties.
 Special Police officers can be public officers (such as the WMATA Special Police in DC), or private officers, (such as the Metro Special Police Department's Special Police Officers).

 Railroad police are sometimes classified as special police, but other times are recognized as fully-commissioned police officers under the Ombudsmen's Act, granting them multi-state jurisdiction.